Bobbi Gibb: Media and honors

 Gibb has written a memoir entitled Wind in the Fire: A Personal Journey and a book titled 26.2 Essays: An Inspiring New World View.
 As of 2015, a film based on her memoir and with the same title was in the works.

 She has been included in Who's Who of American Women, Who's Who in America, and Who's Who in the World.
 In 1982 she was inducted into the Road Runners Club of America Long Distance Running Hall of Fame, and she has been interviewed for news programs and documentaries on ABC, CBS, NBC, ESPN, and HBO.
 She was included in the 1999 HBO Sports documentary Dare to Compete: The Struggle of Women in Sports.
 In 2000, she produced a documentary on her art and running entitled Where the Spirit Leads.

 Gibb received the 2009 Tufts University Athletics Distinguished Achievement Award and was inducted into The Sports Museum of New England Hall of Fame in 2011.
 Her Special Achievement Award was presented by Joan Benoit Samuelson at the Sports Museum's 10th Annual "The Tradition" on June 28, 2011.

+In 1996, at the 100th running of the Boston Marathon and the 30th anniversary of Gibb's first run of it, the Boston Athletic Association officially recognized her three wins in 1966, 1967, and 1968 and awarded her a medal.
+Her name was inscribed with the names of the other winners on the Boston Marathon Memorial in Copley Square.

+In 2016, Gibb was the grand marshal of that year's Boston Marathon.
+That year's female winner, Atsede Baysa, gave Gibb her trophy; Gibb said that she would go to Baysa's native Ethiopia in 2017 and return it to her.
+As it turned out, Baysa came to Boston and Gibb returned the trophy to her at that time.

+In 2021, a statue of Gibb called “The Girl Who Ran”, depicting her becoming the first woman to finish the Boston Marathon, was unveiled at the Hopkinton Center for the Arts.
+Gibb herself created the statue.

+In April 2026, the statue was moved to the starting line of the Boston Marathon to commemorate the 60th anniversary of her first run.